 LAB MEDIA: Figure 7B Video Editor: please emphasize delta section of data lines

 Here sleep spindle waves from a representative rabbit experiment are shown [1].
-Multiple EEG montages of one sleep demonstrates that these waves arise from the center of the head, which is consistent with human findings [2].
+Multiple EEG montages of one period of sleep demonstrate that these waves arise from the center of the head, which is consistent with human findings [2].

 LAB MEDIA: Figure 8A Video Editor: please emphasize waves within dashed rectangle